-This is a blended program of study as defined in the academic section of this catalog.
 Regular and prompt attendance is required.
-Attendance and specific requirements are published in the programmatic student handbook and each course syllabus.
+Attendance and specific requirements are published in the programmatic student handbook and within each course syllabus.

-Classes are scheduled on a regular basis and are usually Monday through Friday, 8:00 am - 5:00 pm unless otherwise scheduled on course calendars.
+Classes are scheduled on a regular basis and are typically Monday through Friday, 8:00 am -5:00 pm unless otherwise scheduled on course calendars.
 A class schedule is provided during orientation.
 Selected courses have clinical laboratories taught concurrently with lecture topics.
 This approach provides students hands-on experience and visual reinforcement of the principles learned in the classroom.
 Laboratory rotations are scheduled by the program faculty and may occur Monday - Friday and on weekends.
-The time for clinical experiences varies per course.
+The time for clinical experiences varies by course.